storj/docs/code/persistentstorage/Satellite-how-to-new-table.md

-# How to Add a New Table to SatelliteDB
+# How to Add a New Table to Satellite.DB

-The purpose of this document is to outline the steps to create a new table in the SatelliteDB.
+The purpose of this document is to outline the steps to create a new table in the Satellite.DB.

 ## Background

 [`DBX`](https://github.com/spacemonkeygo/dbx) is a tool to generate database schemas and code to operate with it.
-SatelliteDB  uses `DBX` to generate the database code for SQLite and PostgreSQL.
+Satellite.DB  uses `DBX` to generate the database code for SQLite and PostgreSQL.

 ## Requirements